 Get Help and Get Compensate

-When you file a claim against your employer with our civil litigation lawyer, you may get a settlement offer very quickly.
+When you file a claim against your employer with our employment lawyers, you may get a settlement offer very quickly.
 Our civil litigation lawyer will advise you whether you have a strong claim and what the value of your case should be.
 If you just lost a good job it usually takes tremendous effort and time to find a new job.
 Having someone represent you may be the difference between unpaid time off and full compensation for lost wages and damages.